-Getting a green card through marriage or parents – I-601A provisional waiver
+Getting a green card through marriage or family – I-601A provisional waiver

 Since 2016, more undocumented immigrants are able to get their green cards through marriage than ever before.